NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - Health: 230 to 240
 - Guard: 1840 to 1920
 - Grabbable moves: JA, 6A, 5BBBA(A)
+- 5B(B)
-- 5B(B) has better advantage on hit and block, ends sooner
+  - Has better advantage on hit and block
+  - Ends sooner
 - 5BB(B) does 10 less block damage
 - 5BBB(B) has 9 less endlag frames
+- 5BBBA(B)
+  - Does 1 more damage
+  - Pushes on block
-- 5BBBA(B) does 1 more damage; pushes on block; does not high crush
+  - Does not high crush
+- 5BBBA(A)
+  - Does 1 less damage
+  - Grab follow ups removed
-- 5BBBA(A) does 1 less damage, grab follow ups removed, but makes an unsubbable knockdown; knockdown starts getting up faster
+  - But makes an unsubbable knockdown
+  - Knockdown starts getting up faster
+- 5BBBAA(A)
+  - Added as a blockable command grab
+  - Does 5+40 damage
+  - Is breakable
-- 5BBBAA(A) added as a blockable command grab; does 5+40 damage and is breakable.
-Also on: 2BAA(A), 8BBA(A), 2BBA(A), 2BBBBA(A), 6BBAA(A); can press/hold 4 at the start to turn around and do the throw
+  - Also on 2BAA(A), 8BBA(A), 2BBA(A), 2BBBBA(A), 6BBAA(A)
+  - Can press/hold 4 at the start to turn around and do the throw
+- 6B
-- 6B shoulder hitbox does not appear on the first active frame, becomes an untechable bounce on the second active frame; delay to 5B(B) changed to be an 8 frame wait instead of 10; high instead of mid
+  - Shoulder hitbox does not appear on the first active frame
+  - Becomes an untechable bounce on the second active frame
+  - Delay to 5B(B) changed to be an 8 frame wait instead of 10
+  - High instead of mid
 - 2B has more stun
 - 2B(A) changed to be 6A
 - 2BA(A) added with stone clap
 - 8B has more lift
+- 8B(B)
+  - Starts up one frame later
+  - Transitions 3 frames later
-- 8B(B) starts up one frame later; transitions 3 frames later; ends two frames sooner
+  - Ends two frames sooner
 - RB ends 12 frames earlier
+- 5A
-- 5A charge changed from 9 frames to 6 frames; done with 6 does 6A
+  - Charge changed from 9 frames to 6 frames
+  - Done with 6 does 6A
+- 5A1C
-- 5A1C is a hard knockdown; less lift
+  - Is a hard knockdown
+  - Less lift
+- 6A
+  - Has slightly more lift
-- 6A has slightly more lift; comes out one frame earlier when done in a string
+  - Comes out one frame earlier when done in a string
 - 6A(A) added as stone clap
 - 6A(B) added
+- 4A
+  - Window improved
-- 4A window improved, when done in a combo it does 6A
+  - When done in a combo it does 6A
+- Act4A
-- Act4A: hit into a spinning knockdown that is unblockable; has A and B follow ups
+  - Hit into a spinning knockdown that is unblockable
+  - Has A and B follow ups
+- 2A
-- 2A has endlag on both sides, reduced from 25 to 10 on behind (same for front)
+  - Has endlag on both sides
+  - Reduced from 25 to 10 on behind (same for front)
 - 8A super armor ends when Jirobo leaves the ground
 - A8A ends three frames sooner when the animation ends and is hittable after he gets off the opponent
+- RA
-- RA has guard frames when Jirobo is in the air and can be thrown, hits twice; high crush on landing
+  - Has guard frames when Jirobo is in the air and can be thrown
+  - Hits twice
+  - High crush on landing
 - Throw damage reduced from 22 to 20
 - 2Y added
 - JY added
 - 5X has two less frames super freeze
 - 2X made immune to highs and mids from frames 0-14 after super freeze instead of intangible 0-1, 42-end
 - ARKnJ intangibility removed
+- GRKnJ
-- GRKnJ has faster englag to match RB, flags fixed from vanilla
+  - Has faster englag to match RB
+  - Flags fixed from vanilla
 - BB~A one frame faster

 #### Cosmetic